gregorriegler/gregorriegler.github.io/_drafts/2022-07-20-continuous-tdd-and-commit.md

 I recently felt the urge to experiment with my TDD workflow and improve it.
 It had too many manual steps.
-Like running the tests, starting a commit, writing a commit message, pulling it, and pushing it.
+Like running the tests, starting a commit, writing a commit message, pulling changes, and pushing it.
-Phew, it felt BORING!
+It felt boring and wasteful.

-I want to automate this stuff to eliminate all the waste.
+I want to automate this stuff and eliminate all the waste.
 My inspiration comes mainly from the ideas of [continuous integration](https://martinfowler.com/articles/continuousIntegration.html), continuous testing, [TCR](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864), and [limbo on the cheap](https://medium.com/@kentbeck_7670/limbo-on-the-cheap-e4cfae840330).

 We're not aiming high enough with the continuous part.<br>